anubia/py_pg_tools/README.md

     - Install the package python3.
     - Install the package python3-psycopg2.
     - Install the package python3-dateutil.
-    - Install the package python-crontab.
+    - Install the package python-crontab (exactly version 1.8).
 This one is bound to be installed in python2.x directories.
 Look for the cronlog.py and crontab.py files in your Linux OS.
 If they are in a python2.x directory, make a symbolic link to each one in the python3.x counterpart directory.
     - Install the package netifaces.
+This one has to be installed via pip3.
+If Ubuntu version is older than 13.04, python3-pip (pip3) will not be available to install.
+To manage this, install python3-setuptools with aptitude and then pip with easy_install3 (sudo easy_install3 pip).
+Now, pip3 will be available.
+Make sure you have installed python3-dev before installing netifaces with pip3 (install it via aptitude if you have not).

 USAGE: